Hamilton County, Tennessee: History

-At the time of the 1820 census, the County counted 821 residents, including 16 blacks, 39 slaves, and about 100 Cherokee living on six reservations.
-The original legislature ruled that John Gamble, William Lauderdale, and John Patterson, the three men who were responsible for founding the County, would conduct all county business in the county seat.
+At the time of the 1820 census, the county counted 821 residents, including 16 blacks, 39 slaves, and about 100 Cherokee living on six reservations.
+The original legislature ruled that John Gamble, William Lauderdale, and John Patterson, the three men who were responsible for founding the county, would conduct all county business in the county seat.
 The original county seat was in the home of Hasten Poe, who owned a popular tavern located near those three men's farms.
-In 1822 the County Court was moved to the farm of Ashael Rawlings in Dallas, Tennessee; he was the newly appointed County Clerk.
+In 1822 the County Court was moved to the farm of Ashael Rawlings in Dallas, Tennessee; he was the newly appointed county clerk.
 After the county seat was moved to Harrison, the Dallas settlement declined.
 The county seat was finally moved to Chattanooga in 1835.

 During the Civil War, Hamilton County was the site of an important saltpeter mine.
 This material is the main ingredient of gunpowder and was obtained by leaching the earth from caves.
 Lookout Mountain Cave was a major source of saltpeter during the Civil War.
 The mine was operated by Robert Cravens, who owned the surrounding property.
 In May 1861, Cravens contracted with the Tennessee Military and Financial Board to deliver 20,000 lb of saltpeter.
 On May 24, he reported that he had ten hoppers already set up in his cave.
 Cravens was also mining Nickajack Cave in nearby Marion County.
 In 1862 he quit mining at Lookout Mountain Cave and rented the cave to the Confederate Nitre and Mining Bureau, which mined the cave from June 1862 through July 1863.
-This mining ceased when Chattanooga was occupied by Federal forces in 1863.
+This mining ceased when Chattanooga was occupied by federal forces in 1863.
 They stayed through the end of the war.

 After the war, Tennessee rejoined the Union, and the state started to recover from the war.
 The long occupation had caused a breakdown in civil society.
-James County was established by the Tennessee General Assembly in January 1871 and was named after Reverend Jesse J. James.
+James County was established by the Tennessee General Assembly in January 1871 and was named after Jesse J. James.
 In early 1919 James County went bankrupt; it became a part of Hamilton County in April.

-As of the 2017 census, Hamilton County is the fourth-most populated county in the state, with a population of 361,613.
-The growth rate is 1% per year over the last five years.
+As of 2024, Hamilton County was the fourth-most populated county in the state, with a population of 386,256.
+The population growth rate was 5.3% from April 2020 to July 2024, or 1.25% per year over this period.
 Hamilton County has census records dating to the 1830s.
-The average income of Hamilton County is $26,560.
+The per-capita income of Hamilton County in 2023 was $43,484.